Tirito6626/easy-api-docs-ru/docs/functions/$hasText.md

 # $hasText
-Check if a code has a text.
+Check if a code has a text

 ### Parameters:
 | Name        | Type        | Description                          | Optional |